Top of the page

 The wall of the aorta is normally very elastic.
 It can stretch and then shrink back as needed to adapt to blood flow.
-But some medical problems, such as high blood pressure and atherosclerosis (hardening of the arteries), weaken the artery walls.
-These problems, along with the wear and tear that naturally occurs with aging, can result in a weak aortic wall that bulges outward.
+But some medical problems, such as atherosclerosis and certain infections, weaken the artery walls.
+These problems, along with the natural wear and tear of aging, can cause an aneurysm.

-Repair of an aortic aneurysm is typically recommended if there's a risk of it bursting open (rupturing).
-If you have symptoms, a large aneurysm, or a fast-growing aneurysm, you may need surgery to fix it.
-A doctor will repair the damaged part of the blood vessel during open surgery or a minimally invasive procedure.
+An aortic aneurysm may be repaired with surgery or a procedure if the aneurysm is at risk of bursting open (rupturing).
+If you have symptoms, a large aneurysm, or a fast-growing aneurysm, you need surgery to fix it.

 Health Tools help you make wise health decisions or take action to improve your health.

-If an aortic aneurysm bursts, or ruptures, there is sudden, severe pain, an extreme drop in blood pressure, and signs of shock.
-Without immediate medical treatment, death occurs.
+If an aortic aneurysm bursts, or ruptures, it causes sudden, severe pain, an extreme drop in blood pressure, and signs of shock.
+Without immediate treatment, it can quickly lead to death.

 Call 911 or other emergency services immediately if you have signs of a ruptured aortic aneurysm such as: